cKlee/marcspec-article/article.md

 245_10$a
 ```

-(see MARCspec specification [6] for a deeper explanation of the syntax of indicators).
+(see MARCspec specification [[^6]] for a deeper explanation of the syntax of indicators).

 Another way, how content gets contextualized, is through coded data.
-Although coded data occur most frequently in the leader, directory, and variable control fields, any field or subfield may be defined for coded-data elements.
-[11]
+Although coded data occur most frequently in the leader, directory, and variable control fields, any field or subfield may be defined for coded-data elements. [[^11]]

-To embrace this fact, MARCspec introduces sub-specs (subSpec), a method to check for contextualization.
-A subSpec is enclosed with the characters '{' and '}' and consists of one or more sets of sub-terms (subTerm) (the left and the right subTerm) plus an operator.
+To embrace this fact, MARCspec introduces subSpecs, a method to check for contextualization.
+A subSpec is enclosed with the characters '{' and '}' and consists of one or more sets of subTerms (the left and the right subTerm) plus an operator.

 Here is a simple example for a subSpec